-Learn about Permanent University Fund, including The Team.
+Learn about Permanent University Fund, including The Office of Finance.

 Distributions from the PUF together with net income attributable to the surface of PUF Lands flow into the Available University Fund (AUF).
 Two-thirds of the amounts attributable to the AUF are constitutionally appropriated to The University of Texas System and one-third is constitutionally appropriated to The Texas A&M University System.

 PUF bonds and notes issued by the U. T. System are secured by a first lien on and pledge of the System's share of the AUF.

 The Texas Constitution limits the amount of PUF debt issued by the U. T. System to not exceed, at the time of issuance, 20% of the cost value of investments and other assets of the PUF, exclusive of the PUF Lands.

 The Texas Constitution further requires the amount distributed from the PUF to the AUF in any given year must be not less than the amount needed to pay the principal and interest due and owing in that fiscal year on PUF bonds and notes payable from the AUF.